 We woke up and took turns with our morning shower routines.
 We hit up a local spot for breakfast.
 I had a traditional English breakfast of eggs, beans, sausage and fries.
 It was most excellent and fit into my strategy for saving money.
 If you ate a big, filing breakfast, you didn’t have to eat much of a lunch.
 Snacking was the best option until dinner so you really only ate twice per day, the other times just snack.

 We walked to the train station and procured tickets.
 Bay waited in a longer line to talk to a person and wound up buying a full ticket.
 Carlos and I were turned away at the gate to the train to the airport.
 When traveling by train, it is best to talk to a person to get the full fare ticket to your ultimate destination.
 You will save a lot of time and embarrassment at being turned away at a turnstile.
 There are usually 2 fees to get into an airport: 1 the actual tram ride to the airport, 2 airport tax, fee to enter the airport.

 We landed in Copenhagen around 2 pm local time.
 We found the train to city centre and got on.
 We had previously research this leg so we knew which stop to get off so we could walk to the hotel.
 The first thing I noticed as we exited the train station was how many bicycles there were.
-Hundreds of bikes, most not locked, lined the entrance in many neat rows.
+Hundreds of bikes, not locked, lined the entrance in many neat rows.
 We truly were in bike friendly land.
 The ocean air was crisp too, smelled fresh and cool.

 We walked several blocks to our hotel.
 We discovered that we were in the Red Light district so there were a lot of friendly females, spaced out guys wandering around, and things generally could have used a good scrub, cleaning.
 It was several block walk, so we had a couple encounters, people asking for a Euro, change.
 Since there was a 1€ coin, you could drop any coin in someone’s cup and they would have to look at it to see how generous they were as the range was a penny to a dollar.